-His is also on the Board of Advisors of IronArch Technology, a business providing next generation information technology solutions and business transformation to its customers.
-IronArch was named to the Washington Business Journal’s Best Places to Work list for 2016 in the small business category.
+Punaro also sits on the Board of Advisors of IronArch Technology, a business providing next generation information technology solutions and business transformation to its customers.
+IronArch has been named to the Washington Business Journal’s Best Places to Work list for five consecutive years in the small business category.

-From 2005 to 2008, he was the Chairman of the Independent Commission on the National Guard and Reserves.
-He also served as a task force member for the U.S. Special Envoy for Middle East Regional Security in 2008, a Commissioner on the Independent Commission on the Iraqi Security Force in 2007, Deputy Executive Director of the U.S. Commission on National Security/21st Century from 1998 to 2001, and chaired the Defense Reform Task Force for Secretary of Defense William Cohen in 1997.
+From 2005 to 2008, Gen. Punaro was the Chairman of the Independent Commission on the National Guard and Reserves.
+He also served as a task force member for the U.S. Special Envoy for Middle East Regional Security in 2008, a Commissioner on the Independent Commission on the Iraqi Security Force in 2007, Deputy Executive Director of the U.S. Commission on National Security/21st Century from 1998 to 2001 and chaired the Defense Reform Task Force for Secretary of Defense William Cohen in 1997.

-He is on the Board of Advisors for the Center for a New American Security, Senior Adviser at the Center for Strategic and International Studies, and a Senior Fellow at the Bipartisan Policy Center.
-He serves on the non-profit boards of the Atlantic Council, the University of Georgia’s School of Public and International Affairs, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.
+Gen. Punaro is on the Board of Advisors for the Center for a New American Security, Senior Adviser at the Center for Strategic and International Studies, and for the Atlantic Council Scowcroft Center for Strategy and Security.
+He serves on the non-profit boards of the University of Georgia’s School of Public and International Affairs and the Georgia Institute of Technology Sam Nunn School of International Affairs.

-Mr. Punaro is the recipient of numerous recognitions including two Secretary of Defense Medals for Exceptional Public Service.
+Gen. Punaro is the recipient of numerous recognitions including the Department of Defense Distinguished Civilian Service Award – the Department’s highest award, and two Secretary of Defense Medals for Exceptional Public Service.
 He received the Marine Corps League’s “Iron Mike Award” in 1993 for “exceptionally outstanding service” and “unwavering commitment” for over 20 years to “ensuring a strong national defense.”
-He has received the Air Force Association’s “Exceptional Service Award,” the National Guard “Minuteman Award,” the Army’s “Outstanding Civilian Service Medal,” the Reserve Officers Association’s “Minuteman of the Year Award”, and was the recipient of the SAIC’s “Founders Award” and two special CEO awards.
+He has received the Air Force Association’s “Exceptional Service Award,” the National Guard “Minuteman Award,” the Army’s “Outstanding Civilian Service Medal,” the Reserve Officers Association’s “Minuteman of the Year Award” and was the recipient of the SAIC’s “Founders Award” and two special CEO awards.
 He has over 20 military awards and decorations to include the Distinguished Service Medal as well as numerous civic awards.

-He has a Masters of Arts degree from the University of Georgia and a Masters of Arts degree from Georgetown University, the latter in national security studies.
-He was on the Adjunct Faculty of the Walsh School of Foreign Service at Georgetown University for ten years where he taught an annual graduate level course entitled “National Security Decision Making.”
+Gen. Punaro holds a Master of Arts degree from the University of Georgia and a Master of Arts degree from Georgetown University, the latter in national security studies.
+He served on the Adjunct Faculty of the Walsh School of Foreign Service at Georgetown University for ten years where he taught an annual graduate level course entitled “National Security Decision Making.”